 Hearthstone Residential Fund 2 (HRF2) was launched in October 2020.
 Like HRF1, it is designed for institutional investors looking to benefit from a well-diversified portfolio of high quality private rented residential assets.
 Our strategy is to invest in targeted locations across the UK where we expect strong rental demand and undersupply to provide a robust income and support long-term capital growth.

 HRF2 has so far raised £117 million with the backing of a number of UK local government pension schemes.
-Capital raising continues, and it is anticipated that further closes will take place to achieve the Fund’s target size of £300 million by the end of October 2021.
+The portfolio is growing, while capital raising continues in preparation for the Fund’s Final Close.

 The Fund’s objective is to provide a strong, stable income return, supplemented by modest capital growth, over the life of the Fund.
 Income will be distributed to investors, after deduction of operating costs and expenses.